Avalanche-Safety-People/flakes_of_wrath_fe/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 We are immensely grateful to the US Forest Service, Northwest Avalanche Center and the  National Avalanche Center.
-None of this would be possible without the work of hundreds of individual weather stations and field observers taking snowpack measurements throughout the united states.
+None of this would be possible without the work of hundreds of individual forecasters and field observers taking snowpack measurements throughout the united states.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>